Žarko Mićin

-Žarko Mićin (Жарко Мићин; born 1982) is a lawyer and politician in Serbia.
-He served in the National Assembly of Serbia from 2014 to 2021 as a member of the Serbian Progressive Party and is now chief of staff to the mayor of Novi Sad.
+Žarko Mićin (Жарко Мићин; born July 20, 1982) is a Serbian lawyer and politician who has served as the mayor of Novi Sad since 2025.
+He served in the National Assembly of Serbia from 2014 to 2021 as a member of the Serbian Progressive Party.

 Private career

 Mićin is a graduate of the University of Novi Sad Faculty of Law.
 He served as the director of JP Zavod za izgradnju grada in 2012 and of SPC Vojvodina in 2013.
 In 2014, he became executive director of JP "Urbanizam" Zavod za urbanizam Novi Sad.

 Politician

 Provincial and municipal politics

 Mićin sought election to the Assembly of Vojvodina in the 2012 provincial election, running in Novi Sad's fifth division.
 He was defeated in the second round.
 He was also given the fiftieth position on the Progressive Party's electoral list for the Assembly of Novi Sad in the 2012 Serbian local elections.
 The list won fifteen mandates, and he was not elected.

 In November 2020, he was appointed as chief of staff for Novi Sad mayor Miloš Vučević.